ditto-tts/ditto-tts.github.io/README.md

-# Demo page for DiTTo-TTS
+# Official Demo Page for DiTTo-TTS

 in python3, run the following: